 Fainting Goat

-website | get directions | cuisine: dessert | price range: $ | best for: gelato
+website | 3415 Fremont Ave N (get directions) | cuisine: dessert | price range: $ | best for: gelato

 Fainting Goat has locations in Fremont and Wallingford, but it’s their Fremont location I find myself at most often.
 They use only organic milk sourced from the Seattle staple Smith Brothers, along with organic sugar and seasonal, locally-sourced ingredients.